Do you want to be rich? Silly question, right? Many people would answer yes, but it takes work to increase your wealth — unless you win the lottery.

 “Being aware of your financial situation and keeping it in mind all the time is the key to improving your finances and growing your wealth,” Butera said.
 “Your resolution should be to understand what you have, know where you want to be in the future and decide how you plan to get there.”

 I Will Create a Realistic Budget

 This resolution goes hand-in-hand with being more aware of your financial situation.
 To increase your wealth, you have to know where your money is going.
-But many people often don’t, said Therese R. Nicklas, president of The Wealth Coach for Women in Rockland, Massachusetts.
+But many people often don’t, said Therese R. Nicklas, CFP and Certified Success Principles coach.

-Nicklas recommends documenting all of your daily spending by using a budgeting app or a budget template you can download.
+Nicklas recommends documenting all of your daily spending by using a budgeting app or a budget template.
 Once you identify your money leaks, you can trim those expenses.
 That might not mean eliminating them and altering your lifestyle, she said.

 See if you can reduce your bills by getting better rates from your service providers or shopping around for better deals.
 That can give you more room in your budget to save.

 “You will be surprised how subtle adjustments can add up,” she said.

 I Will Treat My Finances Like a Business

 To grow your money, vow to treat your personal finances like a business.